Caloni/caloni/content/post/disassembling-the-array-operator.md

 ```

-The quoteindex] bellow shows that we can use both orders and the code will compile successfully ([try it.
+The quote[index] bellow shows that we can use both orders and the code will compile successfully ([try it](/images/2007/06/disassembling-array.cpp)!).

 _**std::cout << "And the language is: " << index [ quote ] << std::endl;**_

 This code doesn't show how obscure we can be.
-If we use a **constant integer** replacing the index, by example, the code starts to be an IOCCC participant:
+If we use a **constant integer** replacing the index, by example, the code starts to be an [IOCCC](http://www.ioccc.org/) participant:

 _**std::cout << "And the language is: " << 13 [ quote ] << std::endl;**_